ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+gia manages to hold her own inl popu­
+lation, considering the latitudo the
+&quot;hoss cats&quot; have.
 One man took a paper, and his life
 was happier than a king&#x27;s ; his chil.
 dren all could read and writo and talk